-During fall in Maryland, expect temperatures in the 50s and 60 during the day and down into the 40s and 30s at night.
+During fall in Maryland, expect agreeable temperatures in the 50s and 60 during the day that down into the 40s and 30s at night.

 Fall in Maryland – Activities to Do with Kids

-Taking advantage of all the great activities available will help them stay active and healthy, while creating unforgettable family memories.
+Taking advantage of all the great activities available during this season will help children stay active and healthy, while creating unforgettable family memories.

 Here are some great ideas for activities to do with kids in Maryland.

 Table of Contents

 One of the best ways to experience fall in Maryland with kids is to load up the car and go on a scenic drive.
 While fall in the mid-Atlantic isn’t as widely celebrated as it is in the New England states, like New Hampshire and Maine, Maryland boasts stunning fall colors and foliage, as well.

 Fall foliage in Maryland is one of the best reasons to visit the state.

 Maryland has several scenic byways that allow you to experience the beauty of Maryland in fall from the comfort of your car.
 The Antietam Campaign not only offers stunning scenery but is a fascinating look at Civil War history and the battle that took place on Maryland soil.